khatriv1/course-alignment-evaluation/README.md

 ## Project Overview

-The project compares eight different prompting techniques:
+The project compares nine different prompting techniques:

 - **Zero-shot**: Direct prompting with a rubric but no examples
 - **Few-shot**: Prompting with demonstrative examples